-The CBD Rebranded As The Village, And It Being Utilised As A Meeting Place And Events Space and business development through improvements to cycling infrastructure, walkability and connections to public transport through provision for pedestrian comfort and inclusion.
+The CBD Rebranded As The Village, And It Being Utilised As A Meeting Place And Events Space businesses such as real estate agencies, banks, health services, legal services, and personal services.
+The design of the Morwell Circuit aspires to support commerce and business development through improvements to cycling infrastructure, walkability and connections to public transport through provision for pedestrian comfort and inclusion.
 In so doing the Village Hub also becomes more connected to its surrounding neighbourhoods.